AxelColliaux/AxelColliaux/README.md

 ### 👨‍💻 About me

-- 👨‍🎓 I completed my training at [O'Clock](https://oclock.io/) school, since March 18, 2022 and passed my professionnal certification (DWWM)
+- 👨‍🎓 I completed my training at [O'Clock](https://oclock.io/) school and then passed my professionnal certification (DWWM).
+I'm currently at the [Wild Code School](https://www.wildcodeschool.com/fr-FR) on a work-study program with the Ouidou company to prepare the professionnal certification of designer application developer.
 - 🎓 I also passed my [Opquast certification](https://oqs.li/QW2CGJ) to improve my skills in Web Quality (SEO, Security, Accessibility, UX/UI, Eco Conception & more...)
-- 💼 In my free time I search a job and develop my skills